kxn/coredns/README.md

 * Enable multiple forward directives in the same block.
 The directives are evaluated from top to bottom at run time.
 * Slightly modified forward syntax which allows importing a snippet of "forward only" unbound config file
 * Added a ubfile plugin which can emulate almost the same behaviour of unbound local zone/data, taking unbound config snippet as input
+* Added a corplocal plugin which behaves like local plugin, but with configuable corp domain name.

 Basically it is used to replace the unbound software in a company's corporate network, so keeping unbound compatibility is first priority.